aschiXR/data-nrf-chart/README.md

 3)Click on the ‘+’ sign to expand a cards’ children.
 4)Click on the ‘-’ sign to collapse that cards’ children.

-<h3>Note: The number on the bottom left corner of each card indicate the number of children that exist under that card.
-If that number is ‘0’, then this card has no children entities and therefore none will be displayed.</h3>
+<h4>Note:</h4> The number on the bottom left corner of each card indicate the number of children that exist under that card.
+If that number is ‘0’, then this card has no children entities and therefore none will be displayed.

 <h4>How to:</h4>